CLICK HERE TO VIEW

 Matt: We'll stand here and hold our ground basically.
 We wouldn't sock him or anything, that would be just wrong.

-Matt: Capitalism is exploiting the poor people so that the rich people can get more money.
+people can get more money.
 If you've got money you can make money.
-If you don't have money you can't make money.
+If

-Matt: I would like to see a fairer distribution of the wealth we've got now.
-And putting an end to rich people controlling everything.
+Matt: I would like to see a fairer distribution of the wealth

 Adelaide reporter - Jerome Symons.